Talk Street Turkish

 Invoking the Intervention of Allah.

-The using of the name of deity in Turkish daily speech is not considered strong talk as it is to call upon Jesus, Christ or God in the English language.
+Using the name of deity in Turkish daily speech is not considered strong talk as it is to call upon Jesus, Christ or God in the English language.

 This usage is quite common in daily Turkish talk, newspapers, films and TV programs.
-They are not used by younger persons.

 |Turkish Daily Interjections!|

 |Before beginning something||İnşallah (umarım)||Hoping for the best!|